DA, DOLE launch P10k cash aid for 23,000 Bicol abaca farmers

-PhilFIDA technicians will document conditions, map damaged sites, and verify losses, while farms will undergo inspections before replanting.
+PhilFIDA technicians will also document conditions, map damaged sites, verify losses, and an inspection team will later monitor the survival rates of replanted abaca.

 Topics in this story